Let’s start with some facts.

 It’s considered to be a niche but it has been gaining steam over the past few years.
 Here are some interesting facts about Magento:

 - As of April 2020, Magento has a 1.4% market share of all websites using a CMS

 - Magento is downloaded nearly 5,000 times every day

-Niche doesn’t mean unpopular.
-On the contrary, you might have heard a couple of the brands using Magento at the moment:
+Just because it’s considered a niche platform, that doesn’t mean it’s unpopular.
+On the contrary, you may have heard of a few of the brands using Magento at the moment:

 - Christian Louboutin

 - Paul Smith

 To put it lightly, Magento is not the sort of platform you simply jump into.

 It has its own learning curve and if you don’t possess a working knowledge of PHP, cloud hosting, or HTML, head-scratching moments will come in waves.

 In saying that, Magento has come a long way since its release in 2008 and with each new version, usability has noticeably improved.